akarimp/ScientiMate/README.rst

 ScientiMate: Earth-Science Data Analysis Library

-Copyright (c) 2021 Arash Karimpour
+Copyright (c) 2022 Arash Karimpour

-All rights reserved

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal